State Security Service (Uzbekistan): Internet censorship

 The OpenNet Initiative reports that the SNB is extensively involved in Internet censorship.
 The OpenNet Initiative reports that the SNB:

-"monitors the Uzbek sector of the Internet and 'stimulates' ISPs and Internet cafés to practice self-censorship.
+"monitors the Uzbek sector of the Internet and 'stimulates' Internet service providers (ISPs) and Internet cafés to practice self-censorship.
 Soviet-style censorship structures were replaced by 'monitoring sections' that work under SNB’s guidance.
 There is no mandatory government prepublication review, but ISPs risk having their licenses revoked if they post 'inappropriate' information.
 Occasionally, the SNB orders ISPs to block access to opposition or religious Web sites.
 A survey of internet filtering practices among Uzbek ISPs was conducted by ONI in January 2007.
 Respondents confirmed that they use filtering applications including SquidGuard and FortiGuard.
 The SNB's censorship is selective and often targets articles on government corruption, violations of human rights, and organized crime.
 Usually, it affects URL-specific pages instead of top-level domain names.
 Uzbek ISPs block entire Web sites or individual pages upon SNB's unofficial requests.
 Accessing a blocked page redirects the user to a search engine or to an error message such as 'You are not authorized to view this page.'
 The retransmission of blocked channels is also prohibited.

 Organization

-The SNB is known to have spetsnaz "Alpha", "Cobra", "Ts" and "Scorpion" under its direct command.
+The SNB is known to have spetsnaz groups "Alpha", "Cobra", "Ts" and "Scorpion" under its direct command.
 The Border Service and Customs Service of Uzbekistan answer to the SNB since being placed under its control in 2005.
 With corruption in the Country being the highest, the organization fully separated itself from the Nation but stays under mafia control.
 Its duties were recently laid out in a decree by President Mirziyoyev in January 2018.